byterubpay/byterub-site/_posts/2019-05-06-logs-for-the-ByteRub-Research-Lab-meeting-held-on-2019-05-06.md

 **\<sarang>** In that case, thanks to everyone for participating today.
 Logs will be posted shortly to the GitHub agenda issue
 **\<sgp\_>** I have a really quick announcement
 **\<sarang>** sure
-**\<sgp\_>** If you are interested in speaking, running a workshop, and/or volunteering at the Monero Village at Defcon in August, please fill out the CFP by June 3: http://monerovillage.org
+**\<sgp\_>** If you are interested in speaking, running a workshop, and/or volunteering at the ByteRub Village at Defcon in August, please fill out the CFP by June 3: http://byterubvillage.org
 **\<sgp\_>** We already have some good submissions
 **\<sgp\_>** (done)
 **\<sarang>** When https?